syncfusion/blazor-docs/src/grid/datagrid/data-binding.md

 }
 ```

+### Configuring HttpClient

+**SfDataManager** uses the **HttpClient** instance to make HTTP requests to data services. **SfDataManager** checks whether a **HttpClient** is already registered in the service container if it's found then the SfDataManager will use HttpClient from the service container else it will create and add HttpClient to the service container and use that instance for making requests to the server.

+When registering your HttpClient, the registration should be done before calling `AddSyncfusionBlazor()` method in **Startup.cs/Program.cs**, so that **SfDataManager** will not create its own HttpClient and uses the pre-configured HttpClient.
+This helps SfDataManager to use HttpClient instance pre-configured with base address, authentication, default headers, etc.

+To troubleshoot the requests and responses made using HttpClient, a custom HTTP message handler can be used.
+More information about registering the custom HTTP message handler can be found [here](https://docs.microsoft.com/en-us/aspnet/web-api/overview/advanced/httpclient-message-handlers).

+> Currently Named or Typed HttpClient is not supported hence SfDataManager will only recognize default HttpClient.

 ### Handling HTTP error

 During server interaction from the datagrid, sometimes server-side exceptions might occur.
 These error messages or exception details can be acquired in client-side using the [`OnActionFailure`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_DashArray) event.